mukulmeena/Expense-Tracker/README.md

 # Expense-Tracker
-## It's an react application where you can create and manage your monthly expenses.
+## It's a react application where you can create and manage your monthly expenses.

 To run the Application:
 <ul>